jesuisundesdeux/vigilo-backend/doc/UPGRADE.md

 #### 0.0.14 to 0.0.15

+* Download from Github and launch mysql/init/init-0.0.15.sql in MySQL
 * Update source code from the version branch (0.0.15) : git pull origin 0.0.15

 #### 0.0.13 to 0.0.14